RetroCro/TurtleWoW-Mods/README.md

 # Troubleshooting
+## I am using the launcher and it's not working
+The Turtle WoW launcher **DOES NOT WORK** with any of the client tweaks (SuperWoW, Vanillafixes, Nampower, unit XP3, etc) posted above.
+You cannot use the launcher if you want to enable these.

 ## My game crashed when I was in a high populated area like Stormwind Trade district, etc
 > This application has encountered a critical error:<br>
 > Exception:	0xC0000005 (ACCESS_VIOLATION)<br>